MLA backs calls for CPR training to be added to school curriculum

 The MLA, who is also his party's spokesperson on education, said his own personal experience also means he is a passionate advocate for CPR and defibrillator training.

-He said it is also important for people to get educated on the symptoms of cardiac arrest.
+He said it is also important for people to be educated on the symptoms of cardiac arrest.

 "Many people do not get a warning.
 A cardiac arrest can just happen, and, unfortunately, it happened in the cases of my two grandfathers.
 Both of them died from a cardiac arrest: one in hospital and the other at home," he continued.